 The truth is that any set of activities will do:

-- Where parents get the opportunity to understand what is really going on in their child’s life and give guidance
+- where parents get the opportunity to understand what's really going on in their child’s life and give guidance;

-- That happens on some kind of regular basis
+- what happens on some kind of regular basis.

 Makes sense, right?

 Now bear with me, because I’m going to show you how you can borrow these key elements and mold them into your own happy family routine.